Mini Shopaholic

-Mini Shopaholic (2010) is the sixth book of Shopaholic series.
+Mini Shopaholic (2010) is the sixth book of the Shopaholic series.
 It is a chick-lit novel by Sophie Kinsella, a pen-name of Madeline Wickham.
 It focuses on the main character Rebecca (Becky) Bloomwood, her husband Luke Brandon and their daughter Minnie.

 Plot summary

 Rebecca Bloomwood and her husband, Luke Brandon, want to buy a home of their own so that they do not have to live with Becky's parents anymore.
-Their young daughter, Minnie, exhibits behavioural problems and seems to be incapable of being controlled by either parent.
-For example, she has been banned from four different Christmas grottos because of her naughty behaviour.
-Minnie's inability to behave properly gives Luke doubts about having a second child.
-He tells Becky that they are already having trouble controlling Minnie and he is unable to even contemplate having another child.
+Their young daughter, Minnie, exhibits behavioral problems and seems to be incapable of being controlled by either parent, giving Luke doubts about having a second child.